Maschine Studio vs Mpc Renaissance

 405,000 vs 71,500 – That’s a huge difference

 People are on EDGE about Maschine.
-Seriously, there are more people searching for Maschine than the Akai’s Mpc.
+Seriously, there are more people searching for Maschine than Akai’s Mpc.
 This is data pulled from “Exact” searches.
-Meaning people are searching for this phrase in it’s “exact” form 70,000+ times a month – that’s huge
+Meaning people are searching for this phrase in its “exact” form 70,000+ times a month – that’s huge

-So, my question is, all bias opinions aside, where do you see Akai’s Mpc series heading?
-I love the company, but in order to win this or keep up they’re going have to step it up – What do you think?
+So, my question is, all biased opinions aside, where do you see Akai’s Mpc series heading?
+I love the company, but in order to win this or keep up they’re going to have to step it up – What do you think?

-June 1t7th (2015): Maschine studio, still sought after more than the Mpc Ren.
+June 17th (2015): Maschine studio, still sought after more than the Mpc Ren.
 Again, numbers don’t lie

 as you can see Mpc Ren is trending done in June while Maschine Studio is rising.
 This data was pulled June displays June -14th – June 20th (partials) Click here to track

 This data is averaged on a monthly basis.
 More people are searching for Maschine studio over the Mpc.
 Compare this with the search comps pulled in 2013 (up above).

 I’m always interested in knowing which unit my readers own or are considering purchasing.